Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian

 Use of specific illicit drugs among people with mental health conditions and high psychological distress has varied across time and by drug type.
 Between 2016 and 2019:

-Estimates from the 2021 Illicit Drug Reporting System showed that 47% of participants self-reported that they had experienced a mental health problem in the previous 6 months, stable from 2020 (47%).
-The most commonly reported mental health problems were depression (64%) and anxiety (49%).
-Fifty-eight per cent of these people had seen a mental health professional in the previous 6 months, up from 53% in 2020 (Sutherland et al. 2021).
+Results from the 2022 Illicit Drug Reporting System (IDRS) showed that 47% of participants self-reported that they had experienced a mental health problem in the previous 6 months, stable from 2021 (47%).
+The most commonly reported mental health problems were depression (64%) and anxiety (55%).
+Fifty-five per cent of these people had seen a mental health professional in the previous 6 months, down from 58% in 2021 (Sutherland et al. 2022).

 ABS (Australian Bureau of Statistics) 2018.
 National Health Survey: First Results, 2017–18.
 ABS cat. no. 4364.0.55.001.
 Canberra: ABS.
 Viewed 12 December 2018.